Menu

 Montreal - Hosted by BLG

-- Privacy/Cybersecurity: Where We Are and Where We Are Going: This panel proposes a hybrid view (common law and civil law) on Canadian developments in the privacy and cybersecurity landscape.
+• Privacy & Cybersecurity in Canada: What’s New, What Matters, and What’s Next: This panel proposes a hybrid view (common law and civil law) on Canadian developments in the privacy and cybersecurity landscape.
 Come and join our panel of experts for a fascinating discussion as they comment on the latest legislative efforts, interpretation, and jurisprudence!

 Spring Conference Co-chairs: